Skip to content

 Oversharing Detection GA Identifies sites with broad sharing permissions accessible by AI Assessment > Protect tab

-Unified DSPM Experience Preview (June 2026) Consolidation of DSPM and DSPM for AI into single experience (see Enhanced DSPM AI Observability subsection below) Not yet available
+Unified DSPM Experience Preview (May 2026 GA expected per MC1191257) Consolidation of DSPM and DSPM for AI — see Enhanced DSPM AI Observability subsection below Check Message Center for current rollout status

 The Unified DSPM experience will consolidate DSPM and DSPM for AI into a single Purview experience.
-This timeline is subject to change.
+Check Microsoft Message Center for the latest rollout timeline.

-• Default Assessment: Automatically runs weekly for the top 100 SharePoint sites based on usage
+• Default Assessment: Runs weekly for the top 100 SharePoint sites by usage.
+Sites outside the top 100 require custom assessments.

-• Initial delay: 4 days before first results display
+• Initial delay: Allow up to 4 days before first results display (per Learn).

-• Wait time for updates: At least 48 hours after assessment completion before results refresh
+• Wait time for updates: Allow at least 48 hours after assessment completion before results refresh.

-• Custom assessments: Can be triggered manually for specific sites beyond top 100
+• Custom assessments: Must be triggered manually for in-scope sites beyond the top 100 — track these in a CAB-approved assessment register.

 Dashboard Guidance: